m-kupiec/compendium-javascript/README.md

 Variable assigned to an object stores its reference not the object itself

-Copying a variable assigne to an object copies the reference
+Copying a variable assigned to an object copies the reference

 Objects declared with `const` can be modified since `const` applies to the reference